bpbradley/ansible-role-komodo/examples/komodo_automation/README.md

 ## Step 2: Update Your Inventory File

-Update `inventory/all.yml` with the encrypted variables created above and configure the core URL:
+Update `ansible/inventory/all.yml` with the encrypted variables created above and configure the core URL:

 > **Important:** If updating existing servers, ensure you add a `server_name` that matches the existing server name.
-Otherwise, Ansible will create a new server using the `ansible_inventory_name`.
+Otherwise, this role will create a new server using the `ansible_inventory_name`.

 ```yaml
     komodo: